simvisage/spirrid/docs/source/intro.rst

 where the variables :math:`\lambda` and :math:`\xi` are considered random and normally distributed.
 The function :math:`H(\eta)` represents the Heaviside function with values 0 for :math:`\eta < 0`
 and 1 for :math:`\eta > 0`.
-The mean response of the function is obtained as
+The mean response of the function is obtained using Eq. :eq:`mu_i3` as

 .. math::
 	    \mu_{q}(\varepsilon)  =  \sum_{\Theta_\lambda}^{}  \sum_{ \Theta_\xi }^{}